Jagiellonian University Medical College: Faculty of Health Sciences

 Based on the decision of the Jagiellonian University Senate of 26 February 1997, with effect from 1 October 1997 Department of Nursing became the Department of Health.
 With effect from 1 October 2007 renamed the Department of the Faculty of Health Sciences.

-Faculty of Health Sciences continues the rich tradition of training nurses.
-In Poland it was launched in 1911 in Kraków at the School of Nursing, which was transformed in 1925 in the University School of Nurses and Hygienists.
+Faculty of Health Sciences was launched in 1911 in Kraków at the School of Nursing, which was transformed in 1925 in the University School of Nurses and Hygienists.
 Its operation was interrupted by World War II, after which, the School has resumed operations, educating nurses at the level of secondary vocational education.
-Teaching at the Master's level nurses started in Kraków in 1975 creating a Department of Nursing, Medical University, who as part of the College of Medicine, he returned to Alma Mater in 1993 Jagellonica Institute of Nursing after the creation of the Department continued to teach master's level nurses, and in 1998 began - first in Poland - conducting classes in the two-cycle.
+Teaching at the Master's level nurses started in Kraków in 1975 creating a Department of Nursing, Medical University, who as part of the College of Medicine, he returned to Alma Mater in 1993 Jagellonica Institute of Nursing after the creation of the department continued to teach master's level nurses, and in 1998 began - first in Poland - conducting classes in the two-cycle.
 Department also continues the tradition of training for midwives, which was launched in Kraków in 1780 in College Physics, Faculty of Medicine, Jagiellonian University School of the Crown.
 In 1895, midwifery education has been excluded from school and taken over by Imperial Royal College of Midwives, and after independence, the National School of Midwives.
 In 2005, the Faculty of Health Sciences was held on the first call for obstetric studies degree.
-In the same year was renamed the Institute of Nursing and Midwifery.
+In the same year it was renamed the Institute of Nursing and Midwifery.